yuanxizhang/quiz-game-frontend/README.md

 ![diagram](https://github.com/yuanxizhang/quiz-game-frontend/blob/master/public/img/diagram.png)

 *  The App component is a container with React Router.
 It has a navbar that links to routes paths.
-* The FlashcardsContainer and QuisGameContainer call TestDataService functions which use axios to make HTTP requests and receive responses.
+* The FlashcardsContainer and QuizGamesContainer calls TestDataService functions which use axios to make HTTP requests and receive responses.
-*  The FlashcardsContainer and QuisGameContainer use Hooks as its state management tool.
 *  The JobsContainer uses Redux-Thunk middleware to make an asynchronous web request to Github Jobs API in an action creator function
 *  The action creators are connected to the Redux store using the connect function in conjunction with mapStatetoProps and mapDispatchToProps.
 ## Technologies